MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/w7-application-csp.md

 <a href="" id="backcompatretrydisabled"></a>**BACKCOMPATRETRYDISABLED**
 Optional.
 The BACKCOMPATRETRYDISABLED parameter is used in the APPLICATION characteristic to specify whether to retry resending a package with an older protocol version (for example, 1.1) in the SyncHdr (not including the first time).

+> [!Note]
-> **Note**   This parameter doesn't contain a value.
+> This parameter doesn't contain a value.
 The existence of this parameter means backward compatibility retry is disabled.
 If the parameter is missing, it means backward compatibility retry is enabled.